 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business’s legal form.
-In most states, corporations are subject to a corporate income tax while income from “pass-through entities,” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships, is subject to a state’s tax on personal income.
+In most states corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state’s tax on personal income.
 Tax rates for both corporate income and personal income vary widely among states.
-Corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Currently, four states (Nevada, South Dakota, Washington, and Wyoming) do not have a corporate income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
+Currently, six states – Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming – do not have a corporate income tax.
+However, four of those states – Nevada, Ohio, Texas, and Washington – do have some form of gross receipts tax on corporations.
+Moreover, five of those states – Nevada, South Dakota, Texas, Washington, and Wyoming – as well as Alaska and Florida currently have no personal income tax.
 Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.

-Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a “franchise tax” or “privilege tax.”
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a franchise tax or privilege tax.
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state’s franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business’s net worth.

 Pennsylvania’s corporate net income tax has a flat rate of 9.99% (this makes it one of the highest corporate tax rates in the country).
-Returns and payments are due on April 15th for corporations with fiscal years that match the calendar year, and 30 days after federal returns are due for corporations with other fiscal years.
+Returns and payments are due on May 15th for corporations with fiscal years that match the calendar year, and 30 days after federal returns are due for corporations with other fiscal years.
 For purposes of comparison, note that Pennsylvania generally taxes personal income at a flat rate of 3.07%.

-Let’s briefly look at additional details for five of the most common forms of Pennsylvania business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.
+Here’s a brief look at additional details for five of the most common forms of Pennsylvania business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 Corporations.
 Pennsylvania corporations are subject to Pennsylvania’s corporate net income tax and to the capital stock tax.

-Example: For the 2012 tax year, your Pennsylvania corporation had taxable net income of $500,000.
-Also, its capital stock valuation was $760,000.
-The corporation will owe Pennsylvania corporate income tax in the amount of $49,950 (9.99% of $500,000).
-The corporation will also owe capital stock tax in the amount of $1,134 (first $160,000 in valuation is deductible, leaving 1.89 mills tax on $600,000).
+Example: For the 2018 tax year, your Pennsylvania corporation had taxable net income of $500,000.
+The corporation will owe Pennsylvania corporate net income tax in the amount of $49,950 (9.99% of $500,000).

-Also, while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, “disregarded entities”), it is possible to elect to have your LLC classified as a corporation.
+Also, while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, disregarded entities), it is possible to elect to have your LLC classified as a corporation.
 In that case, the LLC would also be subject to Pennsylvania’s corporate net income tax.

 Partnerships.
 Income from partnerships is distributed to the individual partners, who then pay tax on the amount distributed to them on both their federal and state tax returns.

-Example: For the 2012 tax year, your partnership had net income of $500,000.
+Example: For the 2018 tax year, your partnership had net income of $500,000.
 Each partner will pay tax on his or her individual state tax return on his or her portion of the company’s net income at the rate of 3.07%.

 Sole Proprietorships.
 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.

-Example: For the latest tax year, your sole proprietorship had net income of $200,000.
+Example: For the 2018 tax year, your sole proprietorship had net income of $200,000.
 The $200,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return at the rate of 3.07%.

 Our primary focus here is on businesses operating solely in Pennsylvania.
-However, if you’re doing business in several states, you should be aware that your business may be considered to have “nexus” with those states, and therefore may be obligated to pay taxes in those states.
+However, if you’re doing business in several states, you should be aware that your business may be considered to have nexus with those states, and therefore may be obligated to pay taxes in those states.
 Also, if your business was formed or is located in another state, but generates income in Pennsylvania, it may be subject to Pennsylvania taxes.
 The rules for taxation of multistate businesses, including what constitutes nexus with a state for the purpose of various taxes, are complicated.
 If you run such a business, you should consult with a tax professional.

 For further guidance on Pennsylvania’s corporate net income tax, and capital stock and foreign franchise taxes, check the Department of Revenue website.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).